Learn how to make a vision board can be a fantastic tool for planning the future of your business.

-One of the things I love to do when kicking off the planning process is to create a vision board.
+One of the things I love to do as part of my goal setting and planning process, is to create a vision board.
 Now, I get it – this isn’t a traditional planning tool.
 However, creating a vision board is a great way to get clear and prepare for what you want in the next chapter.

 A few weeks ago on my Instagram stories, I asked my audience if they would like me to share more information on creating a vision board.
 And the response was an overwhelming Y-E-S.